biotite-dev/gecos/doc/intro.rst

 By default *Gecos* uses the *BLOSUM62* matrix to generate a color scheme, which is printed to console.
-Alternatively, You can save the color scheme into a file via the ``-s`` option.
+Alternatively, You can save the color scheme into a file via the ``-f`` option.
 The color scheme is printed in a *Biotite* compatible JSON format and will look something like this: